 We are privileged to have a world renowned science art research gallery within our building.
-Curated from its inception by Dr. Sarah Cook, LifeSpace has won international acclaim for its leadership.
+Curated from 2014-2018 by Sarah Cook before her promotion to a professorship at the University of Glasgow, LifeSpace has won international acclaim.
 Its mission is to foster long term collaborations between artists and scientists.
 So far, it has shown work by Mat Fleming, Heather Dewey-Hagborg, Kate & Helen Storey and many others.
 It enables an exciting opportunity for interdisciplinary interactions.
 We are keen for people in Dundee and beyond to get involved as its programme develops.

 WCAIR has been busy in this area since its launch.
 In partnership with NEoN Festival, we have co-commissioned new piece of digital art, Parasiteseeing.
-We are also working with the Dundee Print Collective.
-We can’t wait to see what happens when scientists and artists get together over a screen press!
+We have also collaborated with the Dundee Print Collective to create Translations, combining print and perspex, artist and researcher.

 We’re planning future shows, residencies and more, because we want to have new ways of celebrating our work.
 If you’re an artist and would like to work with us or discuss a visit, let us know.